 At Vic Sawing safety is always a priority.
 To increase onsite safety when coring, cutting and drilling concreted areas we offer a non-destructive ground penetrating radar “GPR”.

 This allows us to work closely with our clients to provide information on where to cut, drill or core so that all rebar, utilities, PT etc are avoided and no costly errors are made that could result in site downtime, injury or even death.

 Whether it be

-Our state of the art technology allows us to scan to depths of up to 500 metres to locate and record all details of conduits, slab depth, cracks, voids and services.
+Our state of the art technology allows us to scan to depths of up to 500 mm to locate and record all details of conduits, slab depth, cracks, voids and services.
 Our detailed reporting allows information to be retrieved for further work at any location.
 Full reports and results are available on request for use by engineers.

 GPR is often referred to as X-ray Or Underground Scanning.

-X-ray operators need access to both sides of the structure as the transmitter, or source, and the receiver needs to be opposed to each other.
+Concrete X-ray operators need access to both sides of the structure as the transmitter, or source, and the receiver needs to be opposed to each other.